-Responsibilities Action Action Student 1.
+Responsibilities Action Student 1.
 Does not exceed absences as specified in course outline.
-2. In extenuating circumstances are present, student must get approval o f faculty.
+2. In extenuating circumstances are present, student must get approval of • faculty.
 3. Is expected to attend every session of the course.
-4. Will not leave a session early unless pre-approved by course instructor r.
-Associate Faculty 1.
+4. Will not leave a session early unless pre-approved by course instructor Associate Faculty 1.
 Advises student after 3rd absence 2.
 Informs program director.
-Program Director Reviews rules and makes decisions pertaining to same and disciplinar action taken. У activit taken.
+Program Director 1.
+Reviews rules and makes decisions pertaining to same and disciplinary 7 action taken.